-A Jesuit mission, the Mission of the Guardian Angel, was founded somewhere in the vicinity in 1696, but was abandoned around 1700.
+THE FIRST FORT DEARBORN (1803-1812)A Jesuit mission, the Mission of the Guardian Angel, was founded somewhere in the vicinity in 1696 but was abandoned around 1700.
 The Fox Wars effectively closed the area to Europeans in the first part of the 18th century.
-The first non-native to resettle in the area may have been a trader named Guillory, who might have had a trading-post near Wolf Point on the Chicago River around 1778.
-Jean Baptiste Point du Sable and Choctaw (an indian from the Great Lakes) built a cabin and trading post near the mouth of the Chicago River in the 1780s.
-Du Sable is widely regarded as Chicago's first black and non-native settler.
+The first non-native to resettle in the area may have been a trader named Guillory, who might have had a trading post near Wolf Point on the Chicago River around 1778.
+Jean Baptiste Point du Sable (the "du" of Point du Sable is a misnomer.
+It is an American corruption of "de" as pronounced in French.
+"Jean Baptiste Point du Sable" first appears long after his death) and Choctaw (an Indian from the Great Lakes) built a cabin and trading post near the mouth of the Chicago River in the 1780s.
+Point du Sable is widely regarded as Chicago's first black and non-native settler.

 On March 9, 1803, Henry Dearborn, the Secretary of War, wrote to Colonel Jean Hamtramck, the commandant of Detroit, instructing him to have an officer and six men survey the route from Detroit to Chicago, and to make a preliminary investigation of the situation at Chicago.
-Captain John Whistler was selected as commandant of the new post, and set out with six men to complete the survey.
+Captain John Whistler was selected as commandant of the new post and set out with six men to complete the survey.
 The survey completed, on July 14, 1803, a company of troops set out to make the overland journey from Detroit to Chicago.

-|The American Flag reportedly flown at Fort Dearborn.
+|The American Flag reportedly was flown at Fort Dearborn.
 1803-1812.|

 |Illustration of Fort Dearborn - 1804|